MichMATYCwebsite/MichMATYC/content/announcements/2020/volunteer-to-evalaute-srl.md

 in a formal paper.

 The papers will be evaluated at multiple levels, but we need your help in recruiting people for the first level of evaluation.
-We would like for each affiliate to recruit at least one person to evaluate the applications that will be from all over your AMATYC Region.
-We feel that requests such as this are more likely to be successful if there is more of a personal touch in the recruitment, rather than a bulk email from AMATYC.
+The Student Research League would like for each affiliate to recruit at least one person to evaluate the applications that will be from the AMATYC Midwest region.

 Information for volunteers:<br>
 <ol>